 Detailed description of classification in split shipments

-General Rule of Interpretation 2 stipulates that if the goods being cleared by customs appear as a specific product, including if it is incomplete or not assembled, it shall be classified as that product.
-If the goods being cleared by customs appear as specified above, they shall be declared as what they actually are, e.g. parts for the machine or construction in question.
+The General Rule of Interpretation 2 states that if the declared goods appear as a specific product, including if it is incomplete or not assembled, it shall be classified as that product.
+If the declared goods appear as specified above, they shall be declared as they are, e.g., parts for the machine or construction in question.